Force over Distance: The Prepared Mind

 The problems are time and temperature.

 “Gate draws too much power, demolecularization isn’t possible without dumping them into critical machinery, manual removal takes too long, any variation on venting that particular compartment creates an unshielded breach in the hull when we’re trying to drop out immediately adjacent to a solar corona, same problem for a programmed jettison, same problem with any kind of manual assist, and we can’t shoot them out our photon torpedo bays because, oh, that’s right, we don’t have any.
 My suggestion is, and has always been, that, with deepest regrets, we sacrifice our new shuttle.
-It’s not as tricked-out as the ones we have anyway.
-And for all we know it’s sending some kind of trackable signal.”
+It’s not as tricked-out as the ones we have anyway, and for all we know it’s sending some kind of trackable signal.”

 Rush sighs.